jingsupo/new/rev_news/archive.md

 ---
 layout: default
-title: Git Rev News Archive
+title: Archive
 ---

 # Archive

-Here you can see all the previous editions.
+Here you can see all the previous posts.

 <ul>
   {% for post in site.posts %}